gugod/App-perlbrew/README.md

 Everything are installed unter `~/perl5/perlbrew`.
 You then need to include a bashrc/cshrc provided by perlbrew to tweak the PATH for you.
-You then can benefit from not having to run 'sudo' commands to install cpan modules because those are installed inside your HOME too.
+You then can benefit from not having to run `sudo` commands to install cpan modules because those are installed inside your `HOME` too.

 For the documentation of perlbrew usage see [perlbrew](https://metacpan.org/pod/perlbrew) command on [MetaCPAN](https://metacpan.org/), or by running `perlbrew help`,